-In the great constitutional debate of 1850 The Examiner records on 21st December and again on 11th January, 1851, that William actively opposed aspects of the legislation.
-Speaking against the provision that the crown-appointed governor could be removed by a two thirds majority of the legislature, he humorously suggested that there would have to be 4 governors on hand: one in the colony, one on his way back to England, one on his way out and one in waiting.
+In the great constitutional debate of 1850, The Examiner records on 21st December and again on 11 January, 1851, that William actively opposed aspects of the legislation.
+Speaking against the provision that the crown-appointed governor could be removed by a two thirds majority of the legislature, he humorously suggested that there would have to be four governors on hand: one in the colony, one on his way back to England, one on his way out and one in waiting.

 In February 1863, William became the member for Waimea East on the Nelson Provincial Council, serving until September 1865.
 He was a decisive voter both for and against proposals and amendments of legislation.
 He presented petitions on behalf of citizens and was, on occasions, chairman of committees.

 William died in Hope on 13 September, 1890.
 (Isabella had predeceased him 8 years earlier.)
 They are buried in the family plot in the pioneer section of the Richmond Cemetery.
 His obituary in the Nelson Evening Mail of 15 September describes him as an “active, vigorous, kind and generous Scotsman who took an intelligent interest in politics.”
 Respected by his fellow citizens, he had become a man of some power and influence.

 William's most worthwhile quality as an early settler, was his commitment to colonial life He was no “absentee landlord”, that "Achilles heel" of Wakefield's scheme for colonisation, but one who desired to be fully involved in the life of the settlement.
 This required him to be an inveterate committee member but it was a small price to pay for the satisfaction gained from helping others, as well as himself, to establish a good life in a new country.